near/near-contract-helper/README.md

 ## Environment Variables
 This micro-service depends on the following environment variables:
 * `NODE_URL` -- default `https://studio.nearprotocol.com/devnet`;

+The above variable is used internally by the contract helper, it does not have to correspond to the external IP or DNS name and can link to the host machine running the Docker container.

 * `NODE_ENV` -- default `production`.
 Node.js environment (should be `production` for production use, `development` for local development)
 * `NEAR_CONTRACT_HELPER_DEFAULT_SENDER` -- default `alice.near`;
 * `NEW_ACCOUNT_AMOUNT` -- default `10000000000`, integer;